kristen149/FAUdata-enginnering-project/project/project-plan.md

 * Data Type: CSV
 * License: [World Bank Dataset Terms of Use](https://www.worldbank.org/en/about/legal/terms-of-use-for-datasets)

+#### Data overview:
-The dataset includes 19 years data of multiple countries with the following features:
+The dataset includes 19 years data of multiple countries with the following attributes:
 1. Country - 174 countries
 2. Country Code - 3-letter code
 3. Region - region of the world country is located in
 4. IncomeGroup - country's income class
 5. Year (2000-2019)
-6. Life expectancy
+6. Life expectancy: the average number of years a person is expected to live, based on current mortality rates
-7. Prevalence of Undernourishment (% of the population)
+7. Prevalence of Undernourishment (% of the population): refers to the percentage of a population that does not have enough dietary energy intake to meet the minimum requirements for a healthy and active life
-8. Carbon dioxide emissions (kiloton)
+8. Carbon dioxide emissions (kiloton): a mesure of the amount of CO2 released into the atmosphere, from fossil fuels, industrial processes...
 9. Health Expenditure (% of GDP)
 10. Education Expenditure (% of GDP)
 11. Unemployment (% total labor force)